jleinen1/desn368-code-and-design-workspace-f25/README.md

 ---

-© 2025 [Your Name].
+© 2025 Justine Leinen.
 Built for DESN368 at Eastern Washington University.